 So far we discussed participative management, its objectives, types, importance, and pros/cons.
 If you want to create a participative working environment following strategies may be helpful.

 To encourage a participative working environment you can start with creating an inclusive workplace.
 Employees should be valued and treated equally despite their individual diversity.
 Such effort creates healthy working conditions and every member can feel free to post their suggestions.

 Two-way communication is necessary to let employees’ ideas and suggestions reach management heads.
-For participatory management, it is necessary that employees have access to face to face to communication with management teams.
+For participatory management, it is necessary that employees have access to face-to-face communication with management teams.

 Most employees do not know the importance of participative management.
 It is your duty to give proper training to the employees about participative work culture and how they can contribute to creating it.

 Objectives are expected outcomes of your organization.
 There should be clear objectives and when employees are invited to give suggestions they should be aware of the proposed objectives of the organization.
 There should not be a clash between the objectives of employees and management.